dynamsoft-docs/mobile-document-scanner-docs-js/guide/index.md

 12. `templateFilePath` - path to a Capture Vision template for scanning configuration; typically not needed as the default template is used.
 13. `utilizedTemplateNames`- template names for detection and correction.
 Typically not needed as the default template is used.
 14. `engineResourcePaths` - paths to extra resources such as `.wasm` engine files.
+15. `themeColor` - configure the default colors used across the library.
+16. `stringConfig` - configure the default text strings used across the library.

 Furthermore, we explore three main (non-mutually-exclusive) avenues of customization with `DocumentScannerConfig`: